Cost of Attendance

 What is the cost of attendance?

-2. to set a limit on the amount of financial aid you can receive during the academic year (which federal regulations require us to do).
+• set a limit on the amount of financial aid you can receive during the academic year (which federal regulations require us to do).

 Ìý